l3ct3r/short.me/README.md

 * [Other Configurations](#other-configurations)

 ### General Info
-This project is simple URL Shortner.
+This project is simple URL Shortener.

 ### Key Features
 * Clicks Counter